keon/awesome-nlp/README.md

 * [Stanford's Coursera Course](https://www.coursera.org/course/nlp) on NLP from basics
 * [Intro to Natural Language Processing](https://www.coursera.org/course/nlpintro) on Coursera by U of Michigan
 * [Intro to Artificial Intelligence](https://www.udacity.com/course/intro-to-artificial-intelligence--cs271) course on Udacity which also covers NLP
+* [Natural Language Processing](https://class.coursera.org/nlangp-001) - course on Coursera that was only done in 2013 but the videos are still up.
+Also Mike Collins is a great professor and his notes and lectures are very good.
+* [Statistical Machine Translation](http://mt-class.org) - a Machine Translation course with great assignments and slides.
+* [Natural Language Processing SFU](http://www.cs.sfu.ca/~anoop/teaching/CMPT-413-Spring-2014/) - course by [Prof Anoop Sarkar](https://www.cs.sfu.ca/~anoop/) on Natural Language Processing.
+Good notes and some good lectures on youtube about HMM.

 ## Codes